 Empathy is my superpower.
 I’m the person everyone opens up to.
 The one whose friends and acquaintances say, “You get me.”
-Because writing is my true calling, I know how to wield that power to craft engaging content, from media outreach to blog post to marketing copy.
+As a writer, I wield that power to craft engaging content, from media outreach to blog post to marketing copy.

 - I’m a passionate and education-focused developmental editor who nurtures writers and helps their unique voices grow and thrive.

-For nearly three years, I’ve been rocking media relations, SEO-focused blog writing, and influencer outreach as a freelance contractor for Grammarly, a writing enhancement app with over seven million active users.
+For three years, I’ve been delivering on media relations, SEO-focused blog writing, and influencer outreach projects as a freelance contractor for Grammarly, the startup behind the writing enhancement app with over seven million active users.

 I’m always intrigued by new projects.
 What have you got?
 Contact me!